apache/hertzbeat/README.md

 * Makes protocols such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, allowing you to collect any desired metrics by simply configuring the `YML` file online.
 Imagine being able to quickly adapt to a new monitoring type like K8s or Docker simply by configuring online with HertzBeat.
 * Powerful customization, multi-type support, easy expansion, and low coupling.

-HertzBeat aims to help developers and small teams quickly build their own monitoring system.
+HertzBeat aims to help developers and teams quickly build their own monitoring system.
 We also provide **[Monitoring SaaS Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system to monitor their resources. **[Get started for free](https://console.tancloud.cn)**.

 ----